zhangyazhong/verdictdb/README.md

 ## `SET` and `GET` commands

-You can use `SET` and `GET` commands to set or get the value of a query processing parameters (global option) while verdict is running.
+You can use `SET` and `GET` commands to set or get the value of a query processing parameters [global configurations](#global-configurations) while verdict is running.

 ```
 SET <parameter> = <value>;